harisqazi1/Blog/docs/write-ups/TryHackMe/CTF Collection Vol.1.md

 ## Task 5: Erm......Magick

 This problem mentions the word "Magick" in the title.
-This makes me think that I might need to run image.
+This makes me think that I might need to run imageMagick.
 After 5 minutes of looking online to find the answer, I had to take a look at the hint.
 The hint told me that the flag could be hidden on the page somewhere.
 I then found the flag on the page:

 ![](https://github.com/harisqazi1/blog/blob/main/assets/Pasted%20image%2020210621193805.png?raw=true)